fourminute/Fluffy/README.md

 * <b>Python 3 and PyUSB is required for Fluffy to work.</b>
 * Download and Install Latest Python 3 (https://www.python.org/downloads/)
 * Open Terminal/CMD
-* Run "pip3 install pyusb" or "pip install pyusb"
+* Run "pip3 install pyusb"
 * <i>MacOS users must also run "brew install libusb".
 For more info on brew, head to https://brew.sh/.</i>

 ## How-To-Use